Policies of Nursing Essentially

 Nursing Essentially has specific terms and conditions related to refunds.
 We allow 3 business days from date of purchase and prior to the starting date when granting a refund for cancellations.
 Once lessons have commenced, all fees shall be due and payable.

-There will be no refund for clients who do not show up for tutoring sessions without prior notice and any monies paid to date will be forfeited.
+There will be no refund for clients who do not show up for sessions without prior notice and any monies paid to date will be forfeited.
 Uncompleted sessions cannot be transferred to other future Nursing Essentially services without authorisation by the Director of Nursing Essentially.
-Nursing Essentially will consider it a completed lesson if clients arrive later than 15 minutes after starting time and will be charged accordingly.
+Nursing Essentially will consider it a completed session if clients arrive later than 15 minutes after starting time and will be charged accordingly.

 Nursing Essentially also complies with ACCC requirements.
 Nursing Essentially is not required to provide a refund if you change your mind about the services you asked for.
 But you can choose to cancel your contract, and receive a refund for unconsumed services, if the service has a major problem.
 This is when the service: